outmoded/hapijs.com/lib/tutorials/en_US/logging.md

     }
 });
 ```
 In this example, if there is a request-specific event with a tag of `error`, the event will get logged.
-We also send a `data` parameter of `Event error`.
+You also send a `data` parameter of `Event error`.
 This can be anything you want, such as an error message or any other details.

 ### <a name="server.log" /> server.log()